-During 2021-22 the key aims of the Trust were to:
+During 2022-23 the key aims of the Trust were to:

-- oversee the development and growth of The Rise School - ensure financial sustainability - develop plans to grow the Trust - embed secure processes, curriculum, and teaching to meet the learning needs of the pupils.
+- oversee the development and growth of The Rise School - ensure financial sustainability - develop plans to grow the Trust - embed secure processes, curriculum, and teaching to meet the learning needs of the pupils. - prepare for the opening of the new Spring School in September 2023 level 2 Personal Growth and Wellbeing, and LiBF finance course.
+Students are also able to retake Maths functional skills at L2 and IGCSE English Language if necessary.

-At the end of 2021-22 the Trust reported:
+At the end of 2022-23 the Trust reported: